ibm-cloud-docs/hpc-ibm-spectrumlsf/setting-lsf-cluster.md

 To access your HPC cluster, complete the following steps:

-1. Go to Schematics > Choose Workspace > Plan applied > View log.
+1. Go to Schematics > Choose the name for your workspace > Plan applied > View log.

 2. Copy `ssh-command` to access your cluster.